-Italian-born creative director of Givenchy Riccardo Tisci has resurrected the Parisian house to its former profitable glory with dark, sensual and subversive collections.
+In February 2017, Riccardo Tisci announced his amicable departure from Givenchy.
+During his time at house, Riccardo Tisci has resurrected the Parisian brand to its former profitable glory with dark, sensual and subversive collections.
 Impressively, Tisci has crafted distinct brand identities for all of Givenchy’s product categories across women’s and men’s ready-to-wear and haute couture.

 Tisci grew up in a tight-knit, single parent working class family in Italy.
 The designer describes his family life as hugely influential on him and remembers his childhood as one filled with love.
 Tisci left regular school aged 11 to enroll in art school in Milan.
 The designer told The Daily Telegraph, "I wanted to express myself and I couldn't really do it through words at that point.
 I was very, very shy, very scared of life.
 It sounds screwed up but I would get bored with the kids at school who were always playing Pac-Man; I preferred to be at home painting or learning how to garden from my mum."

 Tisci was selected for a scholarship by Central Saint Martins , from which he graduated in 1999.
 Tisci then held design positions at Puma, Antonio Berardi and with Ruffo Research, before embarking on his own brand in 2004.
 As a result of his bold, powerfully feminine designs, Tisci was announced as the creative director of Givenchy’s womenswear and haute couture lines in 2005.
 The designer told The New York Times, “Yes, I do have that impression.
 When I arrived at Givenchy, I was a guy from nowhere.
 And Givenchy was kind of confused.
 Nobody knew what it meant anymore.”